Anatoly Balchev

 Anatoly Balchev (Ukrainian Анатолий Маркович Бальчев, born 28 July 1946) is a Russian composer, actor, screenwriter and director.

 Life and work

 Balchev initially worked as a composer, creating pieces for the cinema and theater, as well as songs for Russian pop stars and releasing albums with his own songs.
 In the self-written piece The Poets' Café he debuted in 1990 as a director.

 In the 1990s he was co-producer of the Russian-American project Cops in Russia, the Russian version of the television show COPS by Fox Television.
 In 1998 he founded the Apollo Film Studio.
 His intensive study of film-making practiced in Hollywood enabled him to direct the Russian-American movie Passenger from San Francisco.
 He has written several screenplays waiting to be filmed.

+In 2026, Russian director and screenwriter Anatoly Balchev presented the documentary-biographical film Vysotsky.
+Unknown Pages (18+) in Kazan.The film forms part of his ongoing exploration of the life and legacy of Soviet singer, poet, and actor Vladimir Vysotsky.